ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-nodejs/README.md

  Notification.notification.TargetPlatform.WebSafari,Notification.notification.TargetPlatform.AppExtChrome]);
 ```

-Create the message as shown below.
+Next, create message as shown below.
 ```javascript
 var message = new PushMessageModel.message().builder().alert("Testing BluemixPushNotifications")
 .url("www.example.com");
 ```
 Functionality added for FirefoxWeb, ChromeWeb, SafariWeb, ChromeAppExtension and extra optional settings introduced for Apns and GCM.
 We use Builders to construct optional settings for each one of them.

-Next set all the optional settings for platforms (apns, gcm, safari etc) using builders.
+Next, set all the optional settings for platforms (apns, gcm, safari etc) using builders.
 ```javascript
 // For Apns Settings. **Also category is deprecated, we will be using interactiveCategory instead. var apns = new PushMessageModel.apns().builder().badge(1).interactiveCategory("interactiveCategory")